madbowman/story-generator/Phase2_Complete_Summary.md

    - Added import for `WorldBuilderChat`
    - Added "Build World Chat" navigation button (💬 icon)
    - Updated center panel to show WorldBuilderChat view
-   - Updated conditional logic to hide regular AIChat when in world-chat mode
+   - Updated conditional logic to use the WorldBuilderChat in world-chat mode

 ---